 - Test case executed with complex business logic

 - Test case executed with different set of users

 - Test case Involves large amount of data

 - Test case has any dependency

 - Test case requires Special data

 Break each application into modules.
 For each module, analyze and try to identify the test cases which should be automated based on the parameters.
-This list will vary for projects to projects and can also be enhanced to suite your needs:
+This list will vary for projects to projects and can also be enhanced to suit your needs: